sjkbianco/portfolio/content/post/evaluation/index.md

   caption: "Photo by [Chris Liverani](https://unsplash.com/@chrisliverani?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/evaluation?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)"
   image: "evaluation.jpg"
 ---

+> Evaluation and implementation are essential pieces of the puzzle for engaging learning experiences.
+Alignment of both aspects will allow for the intentional use of selected materials.

 * A description of how a specific technology impacts a lesson or learning activity.
 * A hyperlink to an example of the technology being used to impact a learning activity is included with a reflection of its importance to the learning objectives.